Logiqx/gps-details/docs/devices/garmin/testing/20250210-static/README.md

 | max (kts)     | 2.086  | 1.360  |   0.121   |   0.216   |
 | distance (km) | 0.364  | 0.310  |   0.137   |   0.152   |

-Note: The distance was calculated by using the sum of the speeds in m/s.
+Note: The distance was calculated from the sum of the speeds (m/s) during the 6 hours of testing.

 ### Summary

-This was just a quick an easy test to establish the feasibility of static testing for Garmin watches.
+This was a quick and easy test to establish the feasibility of static testing for specific Garmin watches.

-The results are encouraging and suggest this approach may prove to be useful, prior to real-world testing of the watches.
+The results are encouraging and suggest this approach may prove to be useful, potentially complementing any real-world testing.

 The ability to capture near-zero speeds is currently limited to a private beta of APPro, but will ship in the next public release.